Project Overview

 - Using a changed rehabilitation strategy to accelerate ground cover establishment and the return of the land to agricultural use and native grass.

 We expect these measures will dramatically reduce dust, and quantifying the impact of these proposed mitigation measures is now the subject of detailed assessments and studies.
-This includes plans for a demonstration pit in early 2026 to ensure our dust modelling and rehabilitation strategy is tested in situ.
+This includes a mining and rehabilitation demonstration pit in early 2026 to ensure our dust modelling and rehabilitation strategy is tested in situ.

 Will radiation from mineral sands pose health risks to workers or residents?